pschropp/CS50web-Proj1-bookreview/README.md

 branch master: original version for CS50 project

-branch ORM: refactored using ORM instead of direct approach.
+branch Proj1_ORM: refactored using ORM instead of direct approach.
 Also adds features and uses more libraries etc.